cbedwards-dfw/xldiff/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of xldiff is to facilitate comparing excel sheets for changes, inspired by `diff` tools. `xldiff` was originally developed to help compare inputs and outputs for different runs of the FRAM model, which stores both inputs and outputs in excel files.
-However, this can be used more broadly to compare different files with the same structure, for example monthly reports summarizing survey information, service use, or finances.
+The goal of xldiff is to facilitate comparing excel sheets to look for changes, inspired by `diff` tools. `xldiff` was originally developed to help compare inputs and outputs for different runs of the FRAM salmon model, which stores both inputs and outputs in excel files.
+However, the comparison tools here can be used more broadly to compare different files with the same structure, for example monthly reports summarizing survey information, service use, or finances.

 ## Installation